stacks-network/docs/_develop/zero_to_dapp_3_win.md

 If your application is still running in localhost stop it with a `CTRL-C` from your keyboard.

-1. Decide what kind of territory to add &emdash; desert, ocean, or city!
+1. Decide what kind of territory to add &mdash; desert, ocean, or city!

    This example adds Westeros, a fictional territory.